JeTondsLeGazon/SuperCells-benchmarking/README.md

 As mentioned above, this can only run on Linux or Mac.
 For Windows users, you can download a virtual machine along an .iso image and run this script on it.

-The final metacells object will be stored under data/datasetname/mc
+The final metacells object are stored under data/datasetname/mc

 <a name="DE"/></a>

 ### runDE.R
 It contains all the differential expression computations for single-cell, bulk, pseudo-bulk, supercell, metacell, subsampling and random grouping.
-Please check the dependencies as this requires the [dev version](https://github.com/GfellerLab/SuperCell/tree/dev) of SuperCell and a [modified version](https://github.com/michelhugo/SuperCellBM) of SuperCellBM!!
+**Please check the dependencies** as this requires the [dev version](https://github.com/GfellerLab/SuperCell/tree/dev) of SuperCell and a [modified version](https://github.com/michelhugo/SuperCellBM) of SuperCellBM!!

 You can select in the config file which DEs you want to run and with which algorithm to compute them.
 The available algorithms are: